Our section Geography for Kids will provide lots of information for children in junior and senior primary school.

-In geography we also learn about the effects that pollution, natural disasters, wars and conflict have on the people and we learn how to protect our environment so we can help to preserve the earth for future generations.
+Thus, in geography we will also learn about the effects that pollution, natural disasters, wars and conflict have on the people around the world and we will learn how to protect our environment so we can help to preserve the earth for future generations.

 geography (noun): From the Greek word: γεωγραφία – geōgraphia, from gē 'earth' + -graphia 'writing'.
 This means to draw, describe or write about the earth.

 geographic or geographical (adjective): relates to geography and refers to the features and location of an area